-So if you’re looking for a contract that runs after April 2017, remember to check that each offer includes the EII cost.
+So if you’re looking at a contract, remember to check that each offer includes the EII cost.
 Now more than ever, a price that looks too good to be true probably is.

 Energy Intensive Industries include sectors such as the steel, chemicals, engineering and brick making industries where energy usage makes up a significant part of production costs.
 Here is the government’s list of designated EIIs and the qualification rules.
 (GOV.UK website)